frederikme/TinderBotz/README.md

 ```
 bot = TinderBot()
 ```
-You need a verified email to login like this
+You need a verified email to login like this, alternatively you can login using Facebook.
 ```
 bot.loginUsingGoogle(email, password)
-# alternatively you can login using Facebook
 bot.loginUsingFacebook(email, password)
 ```
-You can (dis/super)like x amount of people in a row
+You can (dis/super)like x amount of people in a row.
 ```
 bot.like(amount)
 bot.dislike(amount)